 The METROPOLIS International Training Institute (MITI) is the training and learning center of Metropolis, established in 1996.Today, MITI counts on headquarters located in Seoul, and four regional centers: Cairo, Mashhad, Mexico City and Paris (Île-de-France).
 Formerly located in Montreal, the headquarters have been transferred to Seoul after a decision taken at the METROPOLIS Annual Meeting in Guangzhou, in 2012.

 METROPOLIS is governed by a Board of Directors which meet once per year.
 METROPOLIS Structure

 The Board of Directors meetings also constitute an opportunity for major cities to exchange knowledge and experiences:

-- 2012 Board of Directors meeting and Innovation Awards in Guangzhou
+- 2012 Annual Meeting and Innovation Awards in Guangzhou

 Created in 2005, one of the core goals of this international space for exchanges and cooperation between women is to improve women’s representation in local and metropolitan governments in decision-making processes.

-In 2011, Metropolis joins the UCLG Standing Committee on Gender Equality to create the Metropolis-UCLG International Women’s Network, which will be presented at the next International Women forum to be held in Paris in 2013.
+In 2011, METROPOLIS joins the UCLG Standing Committee on Gender Equality to create the Metropolis-UCLG International Women’s Network, which will be presented at the next International Women forum held in Paris in 2013.